pescarolo27/Hypothesis_Testing_Soccer_Matches/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Machine learning was applied in this project.
+Machine learning was not applied in this project.
 In the directory for the R files, they only contain code.
 To see the associated results, the files would have to be opened in R studio or some other compatible software.